Last Updated on Oktober 23, 2024

 Let’s Dig Deeper

-There’s always something we can learn about what’s happening and where it’s all going.
+We can always learn something about what’s happening and where it’s all going.
 It isn’t random what happens.
 It makes sense, and we should learn from it while we still have a chance.
 Facit: this post is not just about getting more twitter followers.

 Being Social Online and from Home